BAL vs CEP Fantasy Prediction : Balochistan vs Central Punjab Best Fantasy Picks for Pakistan National T20 Cup (News) - Sport Act News

 BAL vs CEP Team Wicket-Keeper

-Kamran Akmal (Price 9) and Bismillah Khan (Price 8.5) will be our wicket-keeper.
-Akmal is a T20 veteran and he scored a brilliant half-century in the first game of the tournament.
-He is not in a really good touch but should be picked whereas Khan has scored 113 runs in three innings so far and will bat in the top-order.
-Both of them are really good players.
+Kamran Akmal (Price 9.5) will be our wicket-keeper.
+Akmal will open the innings for his side and is a really good veteran T20 batsman.
+He has not been in a really good form but has scored 94 runs in the last four innings.

 BAL vs CEP Team Batsmen